 Kim's research aligns to the University's research theme of Better Health and Creativity, Culture and Society.

 Kim is currently involved in two international projects and two national projects, collaborating with researchers from The University of Melbourne, Monash University, The University of New South Wales, The Arctic University of Norway, and The Centre for Research in Anthropology (CRIA/UMinho) in Portugal.
-In addition she is collaborating on several projects with UTAS academics from Education, Rural Health, Social Sciences, Creative Arts, and the Conservatorium of Music.
+In addition she is collaborating on several projects with UTAS academics from Education, Rural Health, Social Sciences, Creative Arts, The Tasmanian School of Business and Economics, Philosophy, and the Conservatorium of Music.

 - Melbourne School of Population Health Head's Award for PhD Excellence 2013.